retooth2/xenharmlib/doc/posttonal.rst

 class 1, the second dimension the number of intervals with interval class 2, etc. This means that the dimensions of the vector depend on the number of possible interval classes in an origin context.
-12-EDO for example has 6 different interval classes, therefor the vector has 6 dimensions, 31-EDO has 15 different interval classes, so the length of an interval class vector in 31-EDO is 15, etc.
+12-EDO, for example, has 6 different interval classes, therefor the vector has 6 dimensions.
+31-EDO has 15 different interval classes, so the length of an interval class vector in 31-EDO is 15, etc.

 Some examples for illustration: